Mat-foucher/Tropical2020/README.md

 The difference between a `CombCurve` representing a particular curve or a basic family of curves is largely semantic.
 The first example also represents the family of all three-element chains where one edge is twice as long as the other.

+### Morphisms of Basic Families <a name="famMorphClass"></a>

+A `BasicFamilyMorphism` is a morphism of basic families.
+It has a domain and codomain, both of which are basic families (i.e., `CombCurve`s).
+It also has a morphism of curves and a morphism of monoids.

+To do: Example(s)

 ### A Neat Example <a name="neatExample"></a>
 Creating a Tropical Combinatorial Curve with the Code: